-Ballston is a neighborhood located in Arlington County, Virginia and is part of the Rosslyn-Ballston Metro corridor.
-Ballston is one of the fastest growing communities in the DMV.
+Ballston is a neighborhood located in Arlington County, Virginia, and is part of the Rosslyn-Ballston corridor.
+Ballston is one of the fastest-growing communities in the DMV.
 With new development underway and exciting dining and entertainment options, this Arlington hub is a great place to call home.
 Easy access to downtown, a buzzing nightlife, a variety of restaurants, and numerous local events are just a few of the enticing perks of the Ballston Community.
 Learn more in our Ballston Neighborhood Guide.

 With its extreme accessibility and prime location Ballston is a great meeting spot for those who live throughout the DMV.
 For those lucky enough to live in the neighborhood, it’s impossible to run out of things to do.

-The local hockey team (and Stanley Cup Champions), The Washington Capitals, practice indoors in the center of downtown Ballston.
-When the pros are not on the rink, the ice is open to the public for lessons, classes, or free skate sessions.
-Check out the Medstar Capitals Iceplex hours and information to book a skate time at this large indoor rink.
+MedStar Capitals Iceplex: The local hockey team (and Stanley Cup Champions), The Washington Capitals, practice indoors in the center of downtown Ballston.
+When the pros are not on the rink, the ice is open to the public for lessons, classes, or free skating sessions.

-Another popular attraction is Quincy Park.
-This large outdoor space adjacent to downtown Ballston offers tennis, basketball, and volleyball courts, in addition to a playground, and open fields for sports and recreation.
+Quincy Park: This pet-friendly, large outdoor space adjacent to downtown Ballston offers tennis, basketball, and volleyball courts, in addition to a playground, and open fields for sports and recreation.
 The park also has rentable, covered shelters that make it a great spot for kids’ birthday parties or your next workout — rain or shine!
-Quincy Park is walking distance from both Ballston and the Virginia Square metro stations making it a convenient spot for outdoor exercise solo or with friends.
+Quincy Park is within walking distance from both Ballston and the Virginia Square metro stations making it a convenient spot for outdoor exercise solo or with friends.

-One of the most popular events of the year is QuarterFest –– an all you can eat and drink party in the streets!
+One of the most popular events of the year is QuarterFest –– an all-you-can-eat and drink party in the streets!
 With over 80 vendors, participants get to experience the many flavors of Ballston one forkful at a time!
-Expect live music, games, mingling with friends and neighbors, and discounts on many of the local Ballston restaurants and bars.
+Expect live music, games, mingling with friends and neighbors, and discounts on many of the local bars and restaurants in Ballston, VA.
 This event is a great way to get to know the neighborhood and is something to look forward to each Spring.

 Ballston Quarter Mall & Market